infojam-james/jamestest/Bradford-FF/Recommendations.md

 **2 Improve process for accessing, and completing referral forms right first time**
 ####Options
-+ Intranet page with online form
-+ Online form has sufficient validation to ensure that all mandatory fields are completed
-+ Once submitted, form is sent to both FF Admin mailbox and referrer email.
++ Intranet page with online form.
+Online form has sufficient validation to ensure that all mandatory fields are completed.
+Once submitted, form is sent to both FF Admin mailbox and referrer email.